woohoolabs/yin/README.md

 The default [Exception Factory](src/JsonApi/Exception/ExceptionFactory) creates children of [`JsonApiException`-s](src/JsonApi/Exception) but you are free to create any type of exceptions (even the basic `\Exception` instances).
-When you want to customize the error document or the error objects of a `JsonApiException`, just extend it and override their `createErrorDocument()` or `getErrors()` method.
+If you only want to customize the error document or the error objects of a `JsonApiException`, just extend it and override their `createErrorDocument()` or `getErrors()` method.

 #### `JsonApi` class